KubeDeckio/KubeBuddy/docs/docs/usage/checks.md

 ## Overview

 Each check evaluates a specific aspect of your cluster, such as node performance, pod stability, or security settings.
-Defined in YAML files in the `yamlChecks/` directory, checks are customizable to suit your needs.
 The tables below group checks by category, making it easy to explore their purpose, severity (impact level), and weight (contribution to the health score).

 ## Checks by Category